Shatel: Remembering the first Husker football champions

 Because of the pandemic and postponement of the 2020 season, the 1970 team won’t get their reunion and moment at a Nebraska football game.
 That has been postponed until 2021.
 The 1970 team will have to share the stage with the ’71 Huskers.

 That’s OK, Ingles said.
 Because every once in a while, someone remembers.
-Like last year, when Ingles met NU safety Lamar Jackson and he said, “You guys were national champs.”
+Like last year, when Ingles met NU cornerback Lamar Jackson and he said, “You guys were national champs.”

 “I’m amazed that people come up now and recognize us,” Ingles said.
 “One night, I was out having dinner with my family and someone came up and asked for my autograph.